Sidney Smith (Royal Navy officer): Service in the Mediterranean

 Napoleon, having defeated the Ottoman forces in Egypt, marched north along the Mediterranean coast with 13,000 troops through Sinai and into what was then the Ottoman province of Syria.
 Here he took control of much of the southern part of the province, representing modern-day Israel and Palestine, and of a single town in today's Lebanon, Tyre.
 On the way north he captured Gaza and Jaffa, the latter with much brutality towards the civilian population and the massacre of 3,000 captured Ottoman soldiers, whom he was unable to take with him or send back to Egypt.
 Napoleon's army then marched to Acre.

-Smith leading the defence of Acre.

-Smith sailed to Acre and helped the Turkish commander Jezzar Pasha reinforce the defences and old walls and supplied him with additional cannon manned by sailors and Marines from his ships.
+Smith sailed to Acre and helped the Ottoman commander Jezzar Pasha reinforce the defences and old walls and supplied him with additional cannon manned by sailors and marines from his ships.
 He also used his command of the sea to capture the French siege artillery being sent by ship from Egypt and to deny the French army the use of the coastal road from Jaffa by bombarding the troops from the sea.

 Once the siege began in late March 1799, Smith anchored HMS Tigre and so their broadsides could assist the defence.
 Repeated French assaults were driven back, several attempts to mine the walls were prevented.
 By early May, replacement French siege artillery had arrived overland and a breach was forced in the defences.
-However, the assault was again repelled and Turkish reinforcements from Rhodes were able to land.
+However, the assault was again repelled and Ottoman reinforcements from Rhodes were able to land.
 On 9 May after another fierce bombardment, the final French assault was made.
 This, too, was repelled and Napoleon began making plans for the withdrawal of his army to Egypt.
 Shortly after this, Napoleon abandoned his army in Egypt and sailed back to France evading the British ships patrolling the Mediterranean.